 "We are what we repeat.
 Bringing intention and attention to our daily habits is a way to attend to our desires."

-We have long treated the brain as separate from the body.
-We now know the nervous system extends throughout the entire body.
-Becoming more sensitive cultivates love that comes from wholeness, rather than separation.
+We have long treated the brain as separate from the body, we are now starting to understand the nervous system as an extension of the brain throughout the entire body.

 Releasing your conditioning